angeltorgon/components/src/components/Strong/README.md

-# Link
+# Strong

-This is a simple anchor tag.
+This is a simple strong tag.